 Rust & Moth will consider “remixed,” found poetry, and other derivative submissions, but only provided that the poems therein meet the standard of “significant imaginative or intellectual transformation” laid out in the Code of Best Practices in Fair Use for Poetry.
 Any poems that borrow significantly from the structure or content of others’ published works will not be considered for publication.

 We require that all derivative submissions (including “after” and ekphrastic poems) be accompanied by links to or copies of the source material for comparison.

-Rust and Moth typically does not consider previously published material for publication; this includes poems posted on public blogs and social media.
+Rust & Moth typically does not consider previously published material for publication; this includes poems posted on public-facing blogs and social media.
 However, we are happy to consider poems that have been mishandled by predatory journals; please briefly describe the relevant circumstances in your cover letter.

-We reserve the right to nominate works published in Rust and Moth for honors such as the Pushcart Prize, Best of the Net, etc. Rust and Moth will inform authors of such nominations via email.
+We reserve the right to nominate works published in Rust & Moth for honors such as the Pushcart Prize, Best of the Net, etc. Rust & Moth will inform authors of such nominations via email.

 Name and Pronoun Changes

-Email is best for such requests: expect an initial response within 48 hours during our open reading windows, and up to 2 weeks when we are closed for submissions.
-Please note that, while we can update any and all website content, it is logistically/financially prohibitive for us to update our print editions after they’ve been finalized with the printer.
+Email is best for such requests: expect an initial response within 72 hours during our open reading windows, and up to 4 weeks when we are closed for submissions.
+Please note that, while we can update any and all website content, it is logistically and financially prohibitive for us to update our print editions after they’ve been finalized with the printer.